MSc Education (Teaching and Learning)Find a programme

 |Part-time study available||Yes|

-This programme is particularly suitable for those who already hold Master's-level credits from a teaching qualification (eg PGCE) and who want to build on this foundation for their professional development.
+This programme is particularly suitable for those who already hold master's-level credits from a teaching qualification, such as a PGCE, and who want to build on this foundation for their professional development.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.